Kodak Tower: Architecture

 Kodak Tower is 340 ft tall to its roof and reaches a full height of 366 ft tall.
 The building has 19 floors of commercial office space occupied exclusively by the Eastman Kodak Company.
 Atop the building is an 18th and 19th floor balcony with a steep gothic steeple and a lightning rod with the initials EK for Eastman Kodak at the very top of the building.

 Signage & Lights

 A block letter sign that spells out the company name KODAK is displayed at the roof level of the north and the south sides of the tower.
 Throughout the night the sign is lit up with red neon lights.
 In addition to the sign, the tower's 18th and 19th balcony facade is lighted during special occasions such as sporting events and holidays.

 Restoration

 On June 13, 2008, Eastman Kodak announced that it would repair and restore the tower's exterior.
 The building needed urgent repairs due to deterioration in the masonry in many locations on the tower which threatened the building's safety and integrity.
 The restoration was completed in 2010.

-Address

-The building's official address is 343 State Street, Rochester, New York 14650.